 It is believed that the first recorded use of asbestos is 7500 years ago, with it being used in stone age torches.
-The Egyptians are documented using is woven into cloth, used to bury the dead in 2000-3000 bc.
-In 2500 bc it was being used in Finland, found added to clay to form fire-resistant pots.
+The Egyptians are documented using it for woven cloth, used to bury the dead in 2000-3000BC.
+In 2500BC it was being used in Finland, found added to clay to form stronger fire-resistant pots.

 Modern Asbestos History